Fr0sT-Brutal/awesome-pascal/README.md

 * [CachedTexts](https://github.com/d-mozulyov/CachedTexts).
 Powerful and compact cross-platform library aimed at parsing and generating of text data with the maximum possible performance.
 Depends on the two other libraries: CachedBuffers and UniConv.

-* [ZEXMLSS](https://github.com/Avemey/zexmlss).
-Lazarus/Delphi component for read/write ods, excel xml, xlsx.
+* [ZEXMLSS](https://github.com/Avemey/zexmlss). `[Delphi]` `[FPC]` Lazarus/Delphi component for read/write ods, excel xml, xlsx.

 * [PasMP](https://github.com/BeRo1985/pasmp).
 Parallel-processing/multi-processing library for Object Pascal.

 * [TCommandLineReader](https://github.com/benibela/rcmdline).
 This unit provides an advanced, platform-independent command line parser for Lazarus and Delphi.
 It checks for allowed options, automatically prints a help with a list of all of them, and - contrary to the parser in the rtl - behaves the same on Windows and Linux.

-* [ICU4PAS](http://www.crossgl.com/icu4pas/index.html).
-Object Pascal, cross platform, Direct Class Wrapper over the mature and widely used set of C/C++ ICU libraries providing Unicode support, software internationalization (i18n) and globalization (g11n), giving applications the same results on all platforms.
+* [ICU4PAS](http://www.crossgl.com/icu4pas/index.html). `[Delphi]` `[FPC]` Object Pascal, cross platform, Direct Class Wrapper over the mature and widely used set of C/C++ ICU libraries providing Unicode support, software internationalization (i18n) and globalization (g11n), giving applications the same results on all platforms.
 You can use it on Windows with Delphi and FreePascal and on Linux with Kylix and FreePascal.
 // *Hadn't been updated since 2007 but ICU interface probably remains the same...*

 * [CommandLineParser](https://github.com/VSoftTechnologies/VSoft.CommandLineParser).
 Simple Command Line Options Parser - spawned from the DUnitX Project.